ADNI

 Sekolah Islam Adni is a private Islamic school in Malaysia.
 It was established in 1994.
-The school prepares students for the international curriculum (IGCSE) as well as the national curriculum (SPM) based on student choice.
+The school prepares students for the international curriculum (IGCSE)* as well as the national curriculum (SPM) based on student choice. *IGCSE is only available for students born 2011 and before (for now).

-Sekolah Islam Adni was set up in 1994 to provide an integrated Islamic programme for children from pre-school to secondary level.
+Sekolah Islam Adni was set up in 1994 to provide an integrated* Islamic programme for children from Hadhonah (nursery) Raudhah (pre-school) Primary and Secondary levels.
 It is registered with the Malaysian Ministry of Education.